On the 3-3-1 Landau pole: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-The author is immensely grateful to Vicente Pleitez for initial discussions which originated this project and for the critical reading of the paper.
+The author is grateful to Vicente Pleitez for the idea that originated this project, for many useful discussions throughout it and for the review of this work, and to Rodolfo Capdevilla for helpful conversations and the critical reading of the paper.
 MB is also grateful to CNPq for the financial support.